-Please make sure you are active with your account on Kahn Academy.
+Please make sure you are active with your account on Kahn Academy/Epic Books and Happy Numbers.
 Whenever I assign you work on there- I will also post in Google Classroom’s Math Class as a reminder.

-We are to begin using Zoom to see each other live and conference (the kids and myself)
+We will continue using Zoom to see each other live and conference (the kids and myself)

 Go Math Online:

 I am waiting for a login address to explore if we can work directly in the workbooks online.
 For now we are using the textbook.
 Until then- here is a link with awesome videos for the kids that go along with each lesson in their workbook.
 They are interactive and we use them in class all the time, so the kids know what to do!

 Thank you for your support!
 Please know that I miss seeing the kids and would much rather be in class with them!

 *Spelling Menu Assignments are to be completed Monday-Thursday.
 Students may chose any prompt on their menu on these nights.
 Please complete assignments in their ELA notebooks.

 *Prodigy is now part of our daily homework routine.
 Please help your child gain access to Prodigy on your computers or mobile devices.
 The assignments will pop up once you log in.
 All assignments are due to be completed by Monday morning.